-Each Fund may not invest more than 15% (5% with respect to an underlying money market fund) of its net assets, in the aggregate, in illiquid securities, including repurchase agreements which have a maturity of longer than seven days, time deposits maturing in more than seven days and securities that are illiquid because of the absence of a readily available market or legal or contractual restrictions on resale or other factors limiting the marketability of the security.
+The Fund may not invest more than 15% of its net assets, in the aggregate, in illiquid securities, including repurchase agreements which have a maturity of longer than seven days, time deposits maturing in more than seven days and securities that are illiquid because of the absence of a readily available market or legal or contractual restrictions on resale or other factors limiting the marketability of the security.
 Repurchase agreements subject to demand are deemed to have a maturity equal to the notice period.

 Historically, illiquid securities have included securities subject to contractual or legal restrictions on resale because they have not been registered under the Securities Act of 1933, as amended (the "Securities Act"), securities which are otherwise not readily marketable and repurchase agreements having a maturity of longer than seven days.
-In addition, a security is illiquid if it cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the investment.
+In addition, a security is illiquid if it cannot be disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the investment.
 Securities which have not been registered under the Securities Act are referred to as private placements or restricted securities and are purchased directly from the issuer or in the secondary market.
-Unless subsequently registered for sale, these securities can only be sold in privately negotiated transactions or pursuant to an exemption from registration.
-The Funds typically do not hold a significant amount of these restricted or other illiquid securities because of the potential for delays on resale and uncertainty in valuation.
-Limitations on resale may have an adverse effect on the marketability of portfolio securities, and a Fund might be unable to dispose of restricted or other illiquid securities promptly or at reasonable prices and might thereby experience difficulty satisfying redemptions within seven days.
-A Fund might also have to register such restricted securities in order to dispose of them, resulting in additional expense and delay.
+Unless subsequently registered for sale, these securities only can be sold in privately negotiated transactions or pursuant to an exemption from registration.
+The Fund typically does not hold a significant amount of these restricted or other illiquid securities because of the potential for delays on resale and uncertainty in valuation.
+Limitations on resale may have an adverse effect on the marketability of portfolio securities, and the Fund might be unable to dispose of restricted or other illiquid securities promptly or at reasonable prices and might thereby experience difficulty satisfying redemptions within seven days.
+The Fund might also have to register such restricted securities in order to dispose of them resulting in additional expense and delay.
 Adverse market conditions could impede such a public offering of securities.